kalmarek/KnuthBendix.jl/docs/src/knuthbendix2.md

 As can be observed in [Knuth Bendix completion - an example](@ref) after we have added rule 6, there was no point considering rule 5, since it was rendered redundant.
-This can be achieved by keeping a boolean variable for each rule indicating its status, and flipping it to `false` when it becomes redundant.
+This can be achieved by maintaining the reducedness property of the rewriting system during the completion.

 ```@docs
 KBStack